Albany has a once-in-a-generation opportunity to reshape our community.

 We are committed to centering the voices and needs of disproportionately impacted community residents as we advocate for bold steps forward to shape a better tomorrow for Albany.

-• What if the ramps leading to the Empire State Plaza were roads at ground level
+What if the ramps leading to the Empire State Plaza were intersections at ground level, instead of limited-access high-speed interchanges above our heads?

-• What if the construction phase is designed to protect our health and hire local residents?
+What if the construction phase is designed to protect our health and wellbeing, including providing training, education, and living wage jobs to local neighbors?